vvvv/The-Gray-Book/reference/libraries/physicalcomputing.md

 ## Microcontrollers

 ### Arduino/Firmata
 Nodes for communicating with Arduinos (or other microcontrollers) running the [Firmata Protocol](https://github.com/firmata/protocol) are shipping with vvvv.
 Reference the VL.IO.Firmata package via the Node Browser and see its helppatches in the Help Browser.
+For an introduction, watch [Sensors & Servos with Arduino](https://www.youtube.com/live/uvLNZsStve8?si=pkvuD1H4tRNmZ8Vu)

 ### Phidgets
 For using [Phidgets](https://www.phidgets.com): Products for USB Sensing and Control